dacb/lidlab/als/HPLC_data_analysis/Readme.md

 *Goal:Take superold file format from our ancient Shimadzu HPLC and do signal processing

 #Notes
-*Forrest Coleman wrote the read_dat.py file
+*Forrest Collman wrote the read_dat.py file
 *Peak detection from https://gist.github.com/1178136 is incorporated --> download that file separately

 **Features**